florinpop17/app-ideas/Projects/Kudos-Slackbot.md

 ## Bonus features

--   [ ] User may list the individual having the most kudos, in descending order, user the Slack command: `/kudo top <n>` where `n` is an integer or `*` for all individuals who have received a kudo.
+-   [ ] User may list the individual having the most kudos, in descending order, user the Slack command: `/kudo top <n>` where `n` is an integer or `*` for all individuals who have received a kudo

+## Trello Board

+You can track your progress by cloning this [Trello Board](https://trello.com/b/bYzRZwIw/kudos-slackbot)

 ## Useful links and resources